skirlez/gamemaker-flake/README.md

 This flake has:
 - Package outputs for different IDE versions
 - A shell in the same environment used for the IDE, so you can play/build games
+- A more lightweight shell that can run Igor for building from the terminal
 - Support for VM/YYC building, with no setup required!

 This flake only targets x86_64-linux for now.
 If you want to add support for your platform, See